Partial Tidal Disruption of Main-Sequence Stars by Intermediate-Mass Black Holes: Discussion Conclusions

 The multiple passages are one of the key results of this paper.
 For weaker encounters, the partially disrupted star is tidally captured by the black hole with the total number of subsequent close passages depending on the mass ratio and pericenter distance.
 For an encounter with a stellar-mass black hole, the star returns to the pericenter for one or more subsequent pericenter passages until ultimately being disrupted fully or ejected.
 On the other hand, in all encounters with an IMBH and $r_p/r_T> 0.3$, the remnant star is ultimately ejected after the last pericenter passage.
 Additionally, we find that for a fixed penetration factor $r_T/r_p$, interactions with a more massive black hole lead to fewer pericenter passages before the star is ejected.
 As each of these close passages is expected to produce a brief electromagnetic flare from accretion, one could in principle constrain the black hole mass from the number and properties of flares observed.
 However, the degeneracy between the $r_p/r_T$ value and the black hole mass in terms of the total number of successive close passages could make this difficult.

 We also estimate the properties of the accretion flares from successive strippings, including flare luminosities and time between flares.
+The partial disruption of a $1\,M_{\odot}$ star yields a minimum orbital period a few $\times 10\,(10^3)\,$yr around a $100\,M_{\odot}\,(10^4\,M_{\odot})$ IMBH.
+However, one can still obtain a partially disrupted star on an orbit around a massive black hole as short as a few years through a dynamical exchange of the star that was initially part of a binary system \citep{Cufari_2022,Wevers_2023}.
+Recently, \cite{Wevers_2023} proposed that the TDE AT 2018fyk is caused by repeating partial disruption of a star through the Hills mechanism and predicted the orbital period of the captured star around $10^{7.7}\,M_{\odot}$ black hole to be $\sim 1200$ days.

-Time between flares range from roughly days to years.
-Successive accretion flares typically exhibit increase in brightness with the final flare being the brightest.
-For example, with an IMBH of mass $M_{\rm BH} = 1000\,M_{\odot}$ and a $1\,M_{\odot}$ mass star initially at $r_p=r_T$, the peak luminosity increases by about a factor of 10 from the first pericenter passage to the last, when it reaches $\sim 10^{43}$ erg/s.
-This is roughly in agreement with the estimate by \cite{Chen_2018} who found that a long-term ($\sim 10$ yr) and luminous ($\sim 10^{42}~$erg/s) emission during the super-Eddington accretion phase following a TDE could hint at the presence of IMBHs in GCs and dwarf galaxies.
+We find that the brightness of successive accretion flares increases after each pericenter passage as the amount of the stripped material bound to the black hole increase.
+For example, with an IMBH of mass $M_{\rm BH} = 100\,M_{\odot}$ and a $1\,M_{\odot}$ mass star initially at $r_p=r_T$, the peak luminosity increases by several factors from the first pericenter passage to the last, when it reaches $10^{44}~$erg/s.
+Our calculations for peak luminosities are roughly in agreement with the estimate by \cite{Chen_2018} who found that a long-term ($\sim 10$ yr) and luminous ($\sim 10^{42}~$erg/s) emission during the super-Eddington accretion phase following a TDE could hint at the presence of IMBHs in GCs and dwarf galaxies.